avirupdebnath2075/ChainMemory/README.md

 ## ✨ Features

-✅ **Decentralized Storage** — All match data lives directly on the Ethereum blockchain, not on centralized servers.
+✅ **Decentralized Storage** — All match data lives directly on the blockchain, not on centralized servers.
 ✅ **Player History** — Each player can access their entire game history at any time.
 ✅ **Timestamps** — Automatically logs when each match was saved.
 ✅ **Events** — Emits a `MatchStored` event every time new data is recorded.